truhy/f2h_uart_de10nano/readme.md

    - Rufus (https://rufus.ie/en/)
    - balenaEtcher (https://www.balena.io/etcher/)
 2. Connect a USB cable between the UART-USB connector on the DE10-Nano and your computer
-3. Start a serial console program such as PuTTY and set it to serial mode, 115200 baud, 8 data bits, 1 stop bit, no control flow
+3. Start a serial console program such as PuTTY and set it to serial mode, 115200 baud, 8 data bits, 1 stop bit, no parity, no control flow
 4. Insert the micro SD card into the DE10-Nano and turn on the 5V power supply
 5. Wait for U-Boot to boot up.
 You should see a bunch of U-Boot messages and then stop with a console prompt
 6. If the FPGA is configured LED7 should be blinking now